pedro-arf/Fitting_Room_Manager/README.md

 ## Introduction

-This project aims to mock how a smart fitting room would work and consists in two parts.
+This project aims to mock how a smart fitting room would work and can be divided in two parts.
 The first part consists in connecting a Feather HUZZAH (ESP8266 WiFi microcontroller) to an RFID reader (RC522) and send the information stored in the tags that will mock pieces of clothing to a Google Firebase database.

 The tag information will be stored only if it is a new one, meaning that if the information about a particular tag is already stored in the fitting room database and the device reads the same one, this tag will be erased from the database.
 This happens because we can assume that a particular piece of clothing left the fitting room if the device reads the same id for the second time.